SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             that are used to generate the dockerfiles.
 The templates can be found [here](https://github.com/bentoml/BentoML/tree/main/src/bentoml/_internal/container/frontend/dockerfile).

-    2. Take whatever service from the previous exercises and try to containerize it.
+    2. Take any service from the previous exercises and try to containerize it.
 You are free to either write a `bentofile` or a `dockerfile` to do this.

         ??? success "Solution"